xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/x-cart_ebay_integration_system_requirements_and_installation.md

 ![xc5_ebay_module_in_mktplce.png]({{site.baseurl}}/attachments/ref_RgzAH0hf/xc5_ebay_module_in_mktplce.png)

 To install and enable the addon on your system, follow the general module installation instructions.
-See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+See {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 As a result, you should have the addon "X-Cart eBay Integration" listed in your store's Installed Addons section: